Section 22 Referencing

 ##

-## computing.
+## Computing_.
 R Foundation for Statistical Computing, Vienna, Austria.

 ##